canonical/candid/docs/configuration.md

 checked against the regular expression and if they match the identity provider will be used to perform the login.

-If `require-2fa` is set to `true` candid will require users to present valid 2fa credentials when loggin in.
+If `require-mfa` is set to `true` candid will require users to present valid MFA credentials when loggin in.

 Charm Configuration
 -------------------